tienv1per/spring-react/README.md

 # spring-react
-Just a simple demo CRUD with backend build in Java Spring Boot and frontend build in ReactJS
+Just a simple demo CRUD with backend build in Java Spring Boot and frontend build in ReactJS and connect to MySQL Database